 Related Student Organisations

 Find a Supervisor / PhD Project

 If you are still looking for a potential supervisor or PhD project or would like to identify the key research interests of our academic staff and researchers, you can use our online portal to help in that search

 Areas of interest include all disciplines within the College of Arts, Social Sciences & Celtic Studies

-The programme covers all disciplines within the College of Arts; check relevant College research websitest to see the research interests of potential supervisors.
+The programme covers all disciplines within the College of Arts; check the research website and the College of Arts, Social Science, and Celtic Studies website to see the research interests of potential supervisors.

 EU Part time: Year 1 €3,491 (inclusive of student levy €140) p.a.
 2022/23